leonardssh/coc-discord-rpc/README.md

 -   Enable/Disable RPC for individual workspaces
 -   [coc-explorer] support
 -   Custom string support
+-   Idle indication when you tab out for a while

 > All texts is fully customizable using variables and a multitude of config options